-Over the past two decades, continued improvements in the understanding of HIV, chronic viral hepatitis and haematological oncology have led to the development of significant new treatments, with multiple therapeutic options now available in these disease areas.
+Over the past two decades, continued improvements in the understanding of HIV, chronic viral hepatitis, haematological malignancies, non-alcoholic steatohepatitis (NASH), inflammatory diseases, invasive fungal infections and emerging viruses have led to the development of significant new treatments, with multiple therapeutic options now available in these disease areas.
 As a result, many patients are living longer and have an improved quality of life.

 Gilead Sciences Pty Ltd is proud to work in partnership with the Australian research and clinical community to provide opportunities for ongoing scientific investigation and research.

 Researchers in Australia currently face increasing competition for limited funding, particularly for projects with a local or community focus.
-In recognition of the impact such projects can have on patient care, and following a highly successful funding framework used in the UK and Europe, the Gilead Australia Fellowship: Research Grants Program aims to help bridge a gap in local Australian research funding.
+In recognition of these projects and their benefits to patient care, the Gilead Australia Fellowship: Research Grants Program aims to help bridge the gap in local Australian research funding.

-The Research Grants Program will provide grants to support novel clinical research projects across Australia that can inform and shape best practice in patient care across the disease areas of HIV, chronic viral hepatitis and haematological oncology.
+The Research Grants Program has been running successfully in Australia for close to a decade, providing funding to novel clinical research projects across Australia that can inform and shape best practice in patient care.

-Research proposals are invited that explore and address the following issues and themes:
+Research proposals are invited that explore and address the following issues and project themes:

 The Research Grants Program provides funding for clinical and academic staff at Australian hospitals, clinics, universities and research institutes, young investigators, nurses, GPs and other healthcare providers/researchers from professional organisations, in both urban and rural areas.
 Applications for community based projects that may not necessarily fall under traditional research grant criteria are welcome.
 The decision to fund a project will be made by an independent panel and is entirely unrelated to the use of any particular therapeutic agent.

-The applications will be reviewed by a judging panel made up of experts from across Australia recognised for their contributions to research in HIV, chronic viral hepatitis and haematological oncology, as well as senior Australian public figures.
+The applications will be reviewed by a judging panel made up of experts from across Australia recognised for their contributions to research as well as senior Australian public figures.
 In addition to the Panel, a member of Gilead senior management will be present at the judging sessions.

 All applications and supporting documents must be submitted using the online form on the Gilead Australia Fellowship website (www.gileadfellowship.com.au).
 Please see the Guidance for applicants page for more information.

-All applications will be reviewed by the judging panel against clear criteria established to ensure balance and relevance (please see the Guidance for applicants page for more information).
-Each application should demonstrate the following:
+All applications will be reviewed by the Judging Panel against clear criteria established to ensure balance and relevance.
+These criteria are set out on the Guidance for applicants page of www.gileadfellowship.com.au.

 Please note that all queries must be directed as above and applicants may not contact the judges individually.